asciich/docker-apmplanner2/apmplanner_latest/readme.md

-# APM Planner latest Container
+# APM Planner 2.0.26 Container

-This container allows to run the APM Planner2 graphical control software for ArduPilot controllers/ UAV's.
+This container allows to run the APM Planner2.0.26 graphical control software for ArduPilot controllers/ UAV's.
-It bases the version of the latest master commit of APM Planner2

 ## Build container